 Why is a positive safety culture important?

 If you are responsible for staff in your workplace, you have a legal duty of care to ensure their safety and wellbeing.
-Yet implementing rules and procedures are not enough.
+Yet implementing rules and procedures are not enough to meet legal requirement.
 You must also ensure that they are being followed.
 If your workforce becomes resistant or complacent, your job becomes much harder.

-Creating a positive culture will help you to meet your duty of care and provide peace of mind that your employees are working safely.
+Creating a positive culture – where employees actively participate in health and safety – will help you to meet your duty of care and provide peace of mind that your employees are working safely.
 And the great thing about having a strong safety culture is it is self-sustaining.
 New employees are likely to adopt safe ways of working, and your existing employees will require less supervision from you long term.

 How to encourage a positive safety culture